 Get the Right Card

 That works out great for us since we are nomadic and don’t have a car or home.
-Car hire companies in Canada and around the world love to scare customers and upsell all their insurance packages.
+Car hire companies in Canada and around the world often use scare tactics to upsell all their insurance packages.
 You need to make sure if you need it or not before falling victim to their trap.
 Call your credit card company and always find out before you get to Canada.

 Expect a Hold Charge